GLOBAL POKER'S PREMIUM BLACKJACK

 Cards the Dealer Receives

-In Classic Blackjack, the dealer only gets one card, and there’s no peeking for Blackjack.
+In Classic Blackjack, the dealer only gets two cards, and there’s no peeking for Blackjack.

 In Premium Blackjack, the dealer receives two cards at the start of play, one face down and another face up.
 If the first card is a 10 value, the dealer peeks for Blackjack.
 If the second card is an ace—meaning the dealer has Blackjack—the hand is ended and the player will only lose their original play amount.